Sausage and Potato Skillet

 - A bag of frozen broccoli or fresh broccoli can be equally substituted

-- If making for meal prep do not add cheese, put cheese in a separate container and sprinkle on top after the meal has been re-heated
+- If making for meal prep do not add cheese, store cheese separately and sprinkle on top after the meal has been re-heated

 - Browning sausage adds more flavor, because brown is a flavor, not just a color